The 20 Best Restaurants in Boston’s North End

 From traditional and family-friendly standbys to modern and romantic must-tries, here's where to eat in the North End right now.

-What do Melissa McCarthy, the Rock, Joey Kramer, and Marty Walsh have in common?
-They’ve all dined at this intimate second-floor restaurant, where first-time restaurateur Massimo Tiberi has pulled in a crowd of celebs big and…not so big (ciao, Kris Humphries) over the past four years.
+What do Melissa McCarthy, the Rock, and Joey Kramer have in common?
+They’ve all dined at this intimate second-floor restaurant, where first-time restaurateur Massimo Tiberi has pulled in a crowd of celebs big and…not so big (ciao, Kris Humphries) over the past few years.
 Maybe it’s his genuinely warm “Welcome to my house” greeting at the start of the meal.
 Maybe it’s the expert wine-pairing advice—a server-recommended nebbiolo was structured and sturdy, the ideal accompaniment to our fall-apart-tender osso buco.
 Or maybe it’s just the generous portions of better-than-average regional Italian fare.

 134 Salem St., 617-523-5601, bovabakeryboston.net.